logo

 Admissions teams like to see physical examples of work, helping them make more informed decisions about your ability and suitability for their institution.
 Sometimes, they do like to take this work away with them to consider away from the interview, so make sure you save a copy if this is the case – but they should let you know in advance.

 If you’ve ever watched a rehearsal for a play at school or college, then you’ll know just how impactful wearing the right clothes can be at helping an actor get into their role.
-Even in the earliest stages of a production, actors will often rehearse in certain clothing pieces that they connect with their character.
+Even in the earliest stages of production, actors will often rehearse in certain clothing pieces that they connect with their character.

-Before opening night, they’ll have an actual dress rehearsal with real costumes, helping the actor transform themselves into an entirely new person.
-It’s incredibly powerful to see the effects these clothes have on the actor’s ability to ‘play’ a particular role - and when it comes to your university interview, you can actually learn a lot from this.
+Before opening night, they’ll have an actual dress rehearsal with real costumes, helping the actors transform themselves into an entirely new person.
+It’s incredibly powerful to see the effects these clothes have on the actor’s ability to ‘play’ a particular role – and when it comes to your university interview, you can actually learn a lot from this.

 Your university interview, whether conducted in person or online, will be the first time you meet your potential university tutors.
 You want to make the best first impression possible – and this starts with having the right outfit.